kap39/kap39.github.io/_pages/about.md

 ---

 ## Biography
 I'm a postgraduate student at the University of Bath, studying for my integrated PhD in mathematics with the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics (SAMBa).
 Prior to this, I completed my undergraduate masters degree at Cardiff Univeristy.
-I have been tutoring first year undergraduate mathematics for nearly three years and over the last year I have started [private tuition](https://kap39.github.io/teaching/private-tuition) for KS3, GCSE and A level mathematics students.
+I have been tutoring first year undergraduate mathematics for nearly three years and, for just over a year I've beein doing [private tuition](https://kap39.github.io/teaching/private-tuition) for KS3, GCSE and A level mathematics students.

 Outside of academia I can be found enjoying various different aerial sports, circus skills and acroyoga.
 I'm also an avid rugby fan and have been a supporter of my home side The Ospreys since their formation.
 A fun fact about me: I had my [local stadium named after me](https://www.ospreysrugby.com/news/welcome-katie-phillips-stadium) for their 10<sup>th</sup> anniversary.